coderanger/coderanger.net/content/posts/chef-and-vault.md

 content.
 If a "protected" field is being changed, an extra ACL could be checked (e.g. `nodes_admin`).
-This would mean having update permissions on the node object would let you change normal fields, but changing a "protected" field would require update on both the normal node ACL object and a new `node_admin` ACL object of the same name.
+This would mean having update permissions on the node object would let you change normal fields, but changing a "protected" field would require update on both the normal node object and a new `node_admin` ACL of the same name.
 This is structurally similar to how some Chef policy API calls require both `policy` and `policy_group` permissions.

-The downside here is mostly that few people know the Erchef codebase well enough to add this feature, and those that do are very busy.
+The downside here is mostly that few people know the Erchef code base well enough to add this feature quickly, and those that do are very busy.
 Adding this feature could take a lot of back and forth and as it's a security-relevant issue, shortcuts are generally not an option.
 Overall this seems like the best short-term option though, even with the development challenges.